GuitarmonYz/AlgoProj/README.md

 **Compile and run**
 The submission includes precompiled MVC.jar
-Run:
+Run: <br />
 java -jar MVC.jar -inst /path/to/graph/jazz.graph -alg LS1 -time 600 -seed 1

--alg: LS1, LS2 BnB, Approx
+-alg: LS1, LS2 BnB, Approx <br />
--seed: long type, optional
+-seed: long type, optional<br />
--time: long type
+-time: long type <br />
--inst: path to graph
+-inst: path to graph <br />

 The order of argument is not fixed

 The output file is in current directory

-For example, if the graph is in current folder java -jar MVC.jar -inst ./jazz.graph -alg LS1 -time 600 -seed 1
+For example, if the graph is in current folder <br />
+java -jar MVC.jar -inst ./jazz.graph -alg LS1 -time 600 -seed 1

-If the graph is in Data folder, which must be a subdirectory of current folder, you can use java -jar MVC.jar -inst jazz.graph -alg LS1 -time 600 -seed 1
+If the graph is in Data folder, which must be a subdirectory of current folder, you can use <br />
+java -jar MVC.jar -inst jazz.graph -alg LS1 -time 600 -seed 1

-Method to build jar (No need to do this, as jar file is included with submission): using intelliJ, build a MVC.jar based on Launcher as main class put the jar file outside of src folder
+Method to build jar (No need to do this, as jar file is included with submission):<br />
+using intelliJ, build a MVC.jar based on Launcher as main class put the jar file outside of src folder